JStuckner/aquami/README.rst

 Requirements
 ~~~~~~~~~~~~~~~~~~~~
 Some functions have been deprecated since I wrote this code several years ago.
 I've added a requirements.txt file that specifies versions of the dependencies I used when writing the code.
+(Github is warning me that Pillow 4.0.0 has some vulnerabilities, so you can try the latest package for Pillow.)